The Advantages of Cloud vs. The Security of VPN

 If you’re reluctant to run your business-critical applications in the cloud via the public Internet, it’s certainly understandable.
 But should you forego the very real advantages the cloud provides because of your security concerns?
 Enter AT&T NetBond.
-It’s the marriage of AT&T MPLS VPNs with the cloud—bypassing the Internet entirely to provide seamless access to enterprise applications and data.
+It’s the marriage of Business VPN with the cloud—bypassing the Internet entirely to provide seamless access to enterprise applications and data.

 The idea is to deliver the best of both worlds: the scalability of cloud services at the endpoints with the security, performance, and the reliability of an AT&T virtual private network interconnecting those clouds from end to end.